Logoffski/DevOps-Challenge/README.md

 - KMS decrypt for SSM

 In addition, the user has access to:
-- List All s3 buckets in the AWS account
+- List all S3 buckets in the AWS account
-- List all parameters in Parameter Store
+- List all parameters in the Parameter Store

 ### 5.3.
 SSM Parameters

-Access keys for the created user are also saved in the Parameter Store:
+Access keys for the created user are additionally saved in the Parameter Store:

 ```
 /${env}/service_user/access_key_id